-The university supports student and personnel participation in programs to prevent the abuse of illegal drugs, prescription drugs, alcohol, and tobacco.
-Substance Abuse Prevention Services, located at 1500 WSC (801-422-1942), has been established to provide students with confidential assistance for drug and alcohol abuse problems.
-Educational training programs, health information, preliminary evaluations, and counseling for possible referral to an outside medical provider are available.
-The Honor Code Office (801-422-2847) and Counseling and Psychological Services (801-422-3035) also provide consultations.
-Counselors in these offices are experienced professionals who offer support for students in an atmosphere of understanding and confidentiality.
+The university supports student and personnel participation in programs to prevent alcohol and tobacco use, vaping, use of illegal drugs, and abuse of prescription drugs.

+Substance Abuse Prevention Services (SAPS), a service housed in Counseling and Psychological Services (CAPS), has been established to provide students with confidential assistance for drug and alcohol abuse problems.
+Students in need of these services, or who are concerned about another student, can visit 1500 WSC, call 801-422-1942, or email saps@byu.edu for assistance.
+Students who reach out will be contacted by a trained counselor who can help connect them with training programs, health information, preliminary evaluations, and counseling for possible referral to an outside medical provider.
+CAPS counselors are experienced professionals who offer support for students in an atmosphere of understanding and confidentiality.
+Student meetings with CAPS counselors are confidential unless there is a threat of harm to self or others, a student reveals abuse of a child or vulnerable adult, or in the case of legal subpoenas.
 All programs offer individual assessment and referral to both on- and off-campus resources.
 Several independent off-campus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.